Frequently Asked Questions

 The final written assignment is the one you send in for checking by your tutor.
 All other assignments you keep on file in case your tutor asks for them at the end of your course.

-If you want to achieve a certificate, providing the final assignment is successfully completed, and you pay the small admin fee, your tutor will award you a Lingfield Equine Certificate.
+If you want to achieve a certificate, you pay a £15 admin fee which goes towards payment of the tutor for their time in checking your work.
+Providing the final assignment is successfully completed, you will be awared a Lingfield Certificate.

-Providing you contact us every 18 months to two years the course will remain open for you.
-However, you must have contacted us and requested at least one course file within the last 18 months/2 years.
+For the majority of courses, providing you contact us every 6 months the course will remain open for you.
+However, you must have contacted us and requested at least one course file within the initial year of enrolment.

-Yes the Level 1 course can be shared providing you work at the same speed and use just one email address.
+Yes, the Level 1 course can be shared by two people providing you work at the same speed and use just one email address for receipt of course material.

-- The main course person must always confirm with their sharer prior to requesting files that they are ready for the next file.
+- Prior to requesting files, the main course person must always confirm with their sharer that they are ready for the next module/file.

 - The main course person must confirm when requesting files that both students are ready for the next file.

-- As from Feb 2017 any student who is under 16 or who is working via an educational facility/organisation must work via an appointed person / responsible adult with the Lingfield office.
+- As from Feb 2017 any student who is under 16 or who is working via an educational facility/organisation must work through an ‘appointed person’ / ‘responsible adult’ who will be the main contact person for the Lingfield office.

-- The appointed person must oversee the course personally and must use the correct procedures.
+- The appointed person must oversee the course personally and must use the correct procedures – the students must work through this person if they wish to request files and send in work.

 - The appointed person must confirm that each student is ready for files prior to requesting them.
 This must be confirmed with the office in the request.